 The right of nationals of one Member State to establish themselves on the territory of another and to work there are basic features of the European Economic Community.
-They allow the self-employed to have access to and practise their profession and the right to set up and manage firms and companies subject to the conditions laid down by national legislation for the citizens of that country (Articles 52 and 59 of the EEC Treaty).
+They allow the selfemployed to have access to and practise their profession and the right to set up and manage firms and companies subject to the conditions laid down by national legislation for the citizens of that country (Articles 52 and 59 of the EEC Treaty).

 Other Community citizens are now generally accepted as being on the same footing as citizens of the host country, especially as far as the tourist sector is concerned, and no special measures are required.
 Two judgments by the Court of Justice (Reyners and Van Binsbergen, both in 1974) asserted the direct applicability of the Treaty provisions concerning the right of establishment and the freedom to provide services.
 Consequently, every citizen of a Member State has a personal right guaranteed by the Treaty to establish himself and carry out independent activities in any Member State on the same conditions as a national of the host country.
 Any Community citizen who suffers discrimination can assert his rights in the national courts, where Community rules will prevail over any opposing national provision.
+It should be remembered that a large part of a travel agent's work is based on trust: suppliers give him credit by honouring the transport, accommodation and meal vouchers which he issues to his clients and for which he does not pay until a month or two later and his clients pay in advance and have to take on trust the value of the services which he will provide.
+This is why most Community countries protect the public by making recognition as a travel agent subject to rules of varying severity.
+The differences between the systems in the various countries are a handicap to travel agents and a source of errors, misunderstandings and confusion for the public.
+The adoption of this Directive can thus be considered as a positive matter.

-Some Member States do, nevertheless, make access to a profession subject to rules of varying degrees of severity concerning guarantees of good repute or practical or theoretical knowledge as demonstrated by diplomas, certificates or other qualifications.
+Some Member States do, nevertheless, make access to a profession subject to rules of varying degrees of severity concerning guarantees of good repute or practical or theoretical knowledge as demonstrated by diploms, certificates or other qualifications.
 The variations between national rules may form a barrier to freedom of establishment and the freedom to provide services.

 A number of Community directives on various sectors of activity have been adopted to overcome these obstacles.
 Two of these in particular concern tourism.
-The first is the Council Directive of 15 October 1968 concerning self-employed activities in restaurants, taverns, rooming houses and similar establishments and camps6 and the second is the Council Directive of 16 June 1975 which includes within its scope couriers and interpreter-guides.7 In such cases, the host country must accept the proof of professional ability and good repute that is considered sufficient in the country of origin of the person concerned.
+The first is the Council Directive of 15 October 1968 concerning self-employed activities in restaurants, taverns, rooming houses and similar, establishments and camps (6) and the second is the Council Directive of 16 June 1975 which includes within its scope couriers and interpreter-guides (7).
+In such cases, the host country must accept the proof of professional ability and good repute that is considered sufficient in the country of origin of the person concerned.
 On the other hand, certain activities in the tourism sector, such as tourist guides, are not covered by any such directives.
 In order to do this type of work a migrant must possess the qualifications required by the legislation of the host country.

-The Council has also adopted, on 19 June, a directive, transmitted in 1965, on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents.8
+The Council has also adopted, on 19 June, a Directive, transmitted in 1965, on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents ().
+Vocational training and the mutual recognition of qualifications